 - Turn heat to lowest setting.
 Transfer the cooked wild rice to the soup pot, stir.
 Measure the cream in a spouted measuring cup and transfer 1/2 C soup broth to the cream.
 Stir.
 (This tempers the cream and helps prevent breaking once added to the soup).
 Transfer the cream mixture to the soup.
 Stir and warm though on lowest heat, about 5 minutes (do not boil or simmer as this could lead to the broth breaking/curdling).

 - Remove from heat.
 Give the soup a squeeze of lemon juice, about 1/4 of a lemon (optional).
-Taste for salt and add a few grinds of fresh ground black pepper.
+Taste for salt and add a few grinds of fresh ground black pepper to taste.
 Garnish with fresh thyme leaves and/or parsley if desired.

 To Store: